garydavenport73/PreferredSoundPlayer/README.md

 * Note: commands below will work, but you cannot stop the song, because your progam will be blocked until the song is done playing

-mysong=soundplay("coolhipstersong.mp3",1) #-> this plays the wav file synchronously and also returns the song reference
+mysong = soundplay("coolhipstersong.mp3",1) #-> this plays the wav file synchronously and also returns the song reference

 or

-mysong=soundplay("coolhipstersong.mp3",block=True) #-> this plays the wav file synchronously and also returns the song reference
+mysong = soundplay("coolhipstersong.mp3",block=True) #-> this plays the wav file synchronously and also returns the song reference

 ```
 #### To play a wave file in a continuous loop:
 ```
-myloop=loopwave("mybackgroundsong.wav")
+myloop = loopwave("mybackgroundsong.wav")
 ```
 This starts a background loop playing, but also returns a reference to the background process so it can be stopped.
 #### To stop the continuous loop from playing: